Skip to main content

 EMBEDDING_DIMENSIONS1024Embedding vector dimensions (must match the model)

-OLLAMA_BASE_URLhttp://localhost:11434Base URL of the Ollama instance
+OLLAMA_BASE_URLhttp://localhost:11434Base URL of the Ollama instance (ollama only)

 Docker Compose Example